 Paige Taggart is the author of two full-length poetry collections, Or Replica (Brooklyn Arts Press, Dec 2014) and Want for Lion (Trembling Pillow Press, March 2014), and five chapbooks, most recently I Am Writing To You from Another Country: Translations of Henri Michaux (Greying Ghost Press).
 She graduated with a BA in Visual Studies from California College of the Arts and went on to complete an MFA in Creative Writing at the New School.
 She was a 2009 NYFA fellow and is the founder of Mactaggart Jewelry.

-Joanna C. Valente is the author of Sirs & Madams (Aldrich Press, 2014), The Gods Are Dead (Deadly Chaps Press, 2015) and Marys of the Sea (ELJ Editions, 2016).
+Joanna C. Valente is the author of Sirs & Madams (Aldrich Press, 2014), The Gods Are Dead (Deadly Chaps Press, 2015), Marys of the Sea (ELJ Editions, 2016) and Xenos (Agape Editions, 2017).
+She is also the editor of A Shadow Map: An Anthology by Survivors of Sexual Assault (CCM, 2017).
 Some of her work appears or is forthcoming in the Huffington Post, Columbia Journal, Similar Peaks, Paris-American, BORT Quarterly and Tinderbox, among other places.
 She earned her MFA at Sarah Lawrence College and in 2011 received the American Society of Poets Prize.
-She is the founder of Yes, Poetry and is the chief editor for Luna Luna Magazine.
+She is the founder of Yes, Poetry and a managing editor for Luna Luna and CCM.
 She lives in Sunset Park.

 Wendy Xu is the author of You Are Not Dead (Cleveland State University Poetry Center, 2013) and several chapbooks.
 Selected by D.A.
 Powell for the 2011 Patricia Goedicke Prize in Poetry, her recent work has appeared in Best American Poetry, Poetry, Denver Quarterly, Gulf Coast, Guernica, Black Warrior Review, Hyperallergic, The Volta and elsewhere.
 She was awarded a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship by the Poetry Foundation in 2014.
 She lives in Bushwick and teaches writing at CUNY.